Do you get calls from someone who impersonates a bank employee?

 If you do, then you already know the consequences.
 Those are fraudsters calling you to steal your money.

-They normally work as a disguise with a good sense of communication skill sets.
+They normally work as disguises with good communication skills.
 They are well articulated and would try to befool you.

 No matter what, do not give in to what they say.
-Your financial security hugely depends on what you decide.
+Your financial security greatly depends on what you decide.

-ATM-related frauds are seen in almost 1 in every 5 individuals and it’s estimated that on average a person has fallen victim to ATM card fraud at some point in time.
-Knowing or unknowingly it might happen to anyone.
+ATM-related frauds are seen in almost 1 in every 5 individuals, and it’s estimated that on an average, a person has fallen victim to ATM card fraud at some point in time.
+Knowingly or unknowingly, it might happen to anyone.

-Today we are going to discuss bank-related frauds and how we stay ahead of these fraudsters.
+Today we are going to discuss bank-related frauds and how we can stay ahead of these fraudsters.

-When something like this happens, the first thing that hit our mind is, “How did they get my number”?
+When something like this happens, the first thing that hits our mind is, “How did they get my number”?
 How come they know my account details?
 It is a big mystery.
-Yet it happens to someone who is unfortunate enough to face all the trauma that leaves behind.
+Yet it happens to someone who is unfortunate enough to face all the trauma it leaves behind.

-Then came fraud related to many other financial applications and platforms such as fraudsters using Paytm, Bhim and UPI etc. to defraud common people.
-It is seen and reported by internet banking users that their accounts were hacked a number of times.
+Then came fraud related to many other financial applications and platforms, such as fraudsters using Paytm, Bhim UPI etc. to defraud common people.
+It is seen and reported by internet banking users that their accounts have been hacked a number of times.

-The fraudster was telling him if his KYC was not updated digitally, his SIM connection would be terminated.
-He demanded to install a mobile app called Anydesk to complete the KYC verification process.
+The fraudster was telling him if KYC was not updated digitally, his SIM connection would be terminated.
+Then, he demanded to install a mobile app called Anydesk to complete the KYC verification process.

 Anydesk is a kind of mobile application used for data sharing via controlling systems remotely.
-Quite a powerful application intended for good use but if falls in the wrong hands it would be a disaster.
+Quite a powerful application, intended for good use but if falls in the wrong hands it could be a disaster.